Learn how to create annotations on your DroneDeploy maps to analyze them and share the results.

-Moving it to a location of interest, and clicking, will generate a marker for that location:
+Moving it to a location of interest and clicking that location will generate a marker:

-Here, we have selected to annotate the barn.
-When clicking, you will now see a latitude and longitude for that location, a text box in which to add notes, and the annotation controls.
+Here, we have selected to annotate the building.
+When clicking, you will now see the latitude and longitude for that location, a text box in which to add notes, and the annotation controls.
 Once the comment is saved, you will see your name and date of the comment.

-You can find elevation of a single point in your map by simply placing a location marker under Annotations & Measurement
+You can also find the elevation of a single point in your map by simply placing a location marker on the point of interest.

-View the elevation profile for a line drawn with the annotations tool.
+View the elevation profile or cross-section for a single segment of a line drawn with the annotations tool.
 This is helpful to:

 -Measure the height of certain features

 -Measure the slope of the line segment (height change/distance)

 To use this tool:

 - Create a line using the distance tool.